-However, Rogers actually started using the line years earlier in his live stage performances.
+However, Rogers actually began using the quip years earlier in his live stage performances.

-It gained initial fame when he used it during his appearances in Florenz Ziegfeld’s Midnight Frolic shows in the fall of 1915.
+It gained initial fame when he used line — and variations of it — during his appearances in Florenz Ziegfeld’s Midnight Frolic shows in the fall of 1915.

-Rogers would stand on the stage dressed in his cowboy outfit, leisurely twirling a lariat, while he commented on recent news stories.
+In those live stage performances, Rogers would stand on the stage dressed in his cowboy outfit, leisurely twirling a lariat, Will20Rogers20with20his20lariat5B95Dhe talked about stories he’d seen in the news.

-He often started his Midnight Frolic monologues by saying something like:
+He typically started his Midnight Frolic monologues by saying something like:

 “Well, what shall I talk about?
 I ain’t got anything funny to say.
 All I know is what I read in the papers.”